near/near-indexer-for-wallet/README.md

 **DEPRECATED.
-This indexer is deprecated and no longer will be supported**
+This indexer is deprecated and no longer will be supported.
+Please refer to [NEAR Indexer for Explorer](https://github.com/near/near-indexer-for-explorer)**

 # NEAR Indexer for Wallet